- Reviewed: 9 August 2022, 15:47 NZST

 General travel advice

 As there is no New Zealand diplomatic presence in The Gambia, the ability of the government to assist New Zealand citizens is severely limited.
+We offer advice to New Zealanders about contingency planning that travellers to The Gambia should consider.

 New Zealanders travelling or living in The Gambia should have a comprehensive travel insurance policy in place that includes provision for medical evacuation by air.